 AI can only go so far.
 For instance, the plugin doesn’t know which social sites are connected to your website, nor can it write an organic homepage description.
 This is where you have to step in.

 To get started, only a few settings need to be configured.
 The last time we checked, somewhere between five and ten options require your attention.
 When you’re familiar with this plugin and come prepared, this will only take you a minute or two.

 The SEO Settings

-TSF uses one page for all its settings, these settings are sectioned via boxes.
-The settings page is found at the bottom left of your WordPress admin menu, labeled “SEO” with a magnifying glass next to it.
+TSF uses one page for all its settings; we’ve sectioned these settings in boxes.
+You can find the settings page at the bottom left of your WordPress admin menu; it’s white-labeled “SEO” with a magnifying glass next to it.

 Settings you must change

 Some settings are of utmost importance to get started.
 When these few settings are set up, you’re all set for SEO.
 We’ll guide you through each settings box.

 The General settings affect many parts of how the plugin functions, they aren’t limited to one specific use case.